VirtuosoResearch/Matrix-completion-from-ultrasparse-samples/README.md

 ### Overview

-We provide the implementation of a gradient based imputation algorithm for one-sided matrix completion using inverse probability weighting (GIPW).
+We provide the implementation of a One-Sided Matrix Completion from Ultra-Sparse Samples using Hajek's estimator.

-The algorithm first obtains an unbiased estimate of the second moment matrix using inverse probability weighting (IPW).
-It then performs gradient-based imputation to compute a one-sided matrix completion result $V$.
-Furthermore, $V$ can be utilized to reconstruct user-level missing data by solving a least squares optimization problem.
+The algorithm first obtains an unbiased estimate of the second moment matrix using Hajek's estimator.
+It then runs gradient descent to impute the missing entries of $T$ based on $X_t X_t^{\top}$.
+Furthermore,  the estimated second-moment matrix can be utilized to reconstruct user-level missing data by solving a least-squares optimization problem.

 ### Datasets

-* Synthetic datasets: Synthetic datasets is generated when executing the code
+* Synthetic datasets: Synthetic datasets are generated when executing the code
 * MovieLens datasets: MovieLens 20M, MovieLens 25M, and MovieLens 32M.
   * Download from: [https://grouplens.org/datasets/movielens/](https://grouplens.org/datasets/movielens/)
   * The data path is `./data/[data name]/ratings.csv`, e.g. `./data/ml-32m/ratings.csv`.